kigawas/blog/content/posts/rustacean-clean-architecture-approach.md

 When extending the scaffold, developers are guided to maintain architectural boundaries:

 1. Add new domain models to the `models` module.
-2. Implement business logic in the `app::services` module.
+2. Implement business logic in the `app::persistence` module.
 3. Create new API endpoints in the `api::routers` module.
 4. Update the `doc` module to include new OpenAPI models.